Chrysalidocarpus

 Chrysalidocarpus is a valid genus of African palms, family Arecaceae, first described by Hermann Wendland in 1878.
 The native range of species in this genus includes the Comoros, Madagascar and Pemba Islands, but some have been naturalised elsewhere as ornamental plants.
-Most species previously have been placed in the genus Dypsis, including the type species Chrysalidocarpus lutescens.
+Most species were previously placed in the genus Dypsis, including the type species Chrysalidocarpus lutescens.

 Species

-Plants of the World Online currently (July 2024) includes:
+As of May 2026, Plants of the World Online accepts 62 species: